damiendusha/ionbibtex/README.txt

 ===== What is this project? =====

 The Institute of Navigation* (ION) is a technical society specialising in navigation-related topics.
-The produce an academic journal and several conferences for both academia and industry.
+They produce an academic journal and several conferences for both academia and industry.

 Unfortunantly, they offer no "export citation" functionalty for those that